Sure Dividend

 Competitive Advantages & Recession Performance

 West Pharmaceutical Services is not among the largest healthcare companies in the world.
-However, its main competitors are not companies such as Johnson & Johnson (JNJ), but rather other parts producers and contract manufacturers.
-Peers such as Cooper Companies (COOP) or Alcon (ALC) are of a similar size.
+However, its main competitors are not companies such as Johnson & Johnson (JNJ) but other parts producers and contract manufacturers.

-West Pharmaceutical Services has a range of manufacturing facilities in different countries around the globe.
+West Pharmaceutical Services has manufacturing facilities in various countries around the globe.
 This competitive advantage allows the company to supply directly to the markets where its products are needed while saving on transportation costs.

-It also holds several hundred patents that were rewarded over the last couple of years alone, which is the result of its investments in R&D when it comes to proprietary product offerings.
-In that regard, West Pharmaceutical Services’ investments could pay off in the long run, through an above-average growth rate and a product portfolio that is well-protected against potential new market entrants.
+It also holds several hundred patents that were rewarded over the last couple of years alone, which is the result of its investments in R&D for proprietary products.
+In that regard, West Pharmaceutical Services’ investments could pay off in the long run through an above-average growth rate and a well-protected product portfolio against potential new market entrants.

 Healthcare is a recession-resilient industry, as demand for medication and treatments does not depend highly on the strength of the economy.
 During the Great Recession, West Pharmaceutical Services’ earnings-per-share declined by less than 15% peak-to-trough.